Cloufield/gwaslab/docs/RegionalPlot.md

 | `build`                   | `19` or `38` | reference genome build; `99` for unknown                                                                                             | `99`                                                                      |

-!!! info "Calculation of LD r2"
+!!! quote "Calculation of LD r2"
     The calculation is based on [Rogers and Huff r implemented in scikit-alle](https://scikit-allel.readthedocs.io/en/stable/stats/ld.html).
 Variants in reference vcf file should be biallelic format.
 Unphased data is acceptable.
 AF information is not needed.
 Variant ID is not required.
 Missing genotype is allowed.